 Calories for Weight Gain

-A safe and effective rate of weight gain for lean muscle growth is approximately .5 to 1 Ib. per week, according to Christine Rosenbloom in her book "Sports Nutrition."
+A safe and effective rate of weight gain for lean muscle growth is approximately .5 to 1 pound per week.
 To accomplish this rate of weight gain, an increase of approximately 400 to 500 calories per day is required.
 It's important to note that the additional calories should come from nutrient dense foods, or foods high in nutritional value.

 Calories required for a muscle-building diet vary depending on gender and current body weight.
-Rosenbloom states that a muscle building diet requires approximately 23.6 to 27.3 calories per pound of body weight for men and about 20 calories per pound for women.
-For example, a man trying to gain muscle mass who weighs 160 Ibs. would consume approximately 3,776 to 4,368 calories per day.
+A muscle-building diet requires approximately 23.6 to 27.3 calories per pound of body weight for men and about 20 calories per pound for women.
+For example, a man trying to gain muscle mass who weighs 160 pounds would consume approximately 3,776 to 4,368 calories per day.

-Macronutrient recommendations, including carbohydrate, protein and fat requirements, are slightly different for athletes compared to sedentary individuals.
+Macro-nutrient recommendations, including carbohydrate, protein and fat requirements, are slightly different for athletes compared to sedentary individuals.
 According to the American Academy of Orthopedic Surgeons, athletes require approximately 12 to 15 percent of daily calories from protein, 60 to 70 percent from carbohydrates and 20 to 30 percent from fat.
-Rosenbloom notes similar macronutrient requirements for athletes of 12 to 15 percent of daily calories from protein, 60 to 70 percent from carbohydrates and a maximum of 30 percent from fat.

 Importance of Exercise